LukeShu/leaguer/docs/DesignDocument.md

     `UserController#new()`.
 If a user is logged in, it displays a logout button that causes a POST to `LoginController#logout()`.
     It may contain an alert box of recent alerts submitted by a tournament host.
-It contains a searc form that is POSTed to `SearchController#show_results`.
+It contains a search form that is POSTed to `SearchController#show_results`.
 If the user is authorized to publish alerts, it also contains a button that causes the browser to GET `MessagesController#new_alert()`.